 Membership appointments are for a 2-year term.
 The VP Committee is chaired by the Food Authority.

 The VP Committee membership is designed to bring expertise and new ideas to enhance strategic focus and issue resolution across the sector.

-The VP Committee provides feedback to the Food Authority and the Minister for Primary Industries on industry issues including:
+The VP Committee provides feedback to the Food Authority and the NSW Minister for Agriculture on industry issues including: